Links to Other Pages

 More Aerial Photos

-I think the aerial photo probably does include "The Shack" (top-centre) but it would easier to decide if we could see a higher resolution image of it.
+I like this aerial photo and think it probably does include 'The Shack' (top-centre) but it would easier to decide if we could see a higher resolution image of the photo.

 RCAHMS may also hold the original negative of the aerial photo that you mention above, and be able to date that photo.
 If I discover anything more about it, I'll let you know.